 Morning by morning, God awakens me… Intimate and consistent, there is something very personal about these words.
 The Spirit can whisper gently, like a mother’s touch to awaken a sleeping child.
 We may expect burning bush experiences, but most often God speaks quietly through His word.

 Without the Holy Spirit awakening us, we would not care, but roll over and go back to sleep.
-When we’re unresponsive, truth fades into the fog of a sleeping spirit.
+When we’re unresponsive, truth fades into the fog of a sleeping spirit and our lack of attention.
 Meaning is lost in the murmur of countless thoughts muttering in our minds.

 Morning by morning echoes the constancy of a daily habit opening the day by listening to God.
 He nudges our attention.
 He opens our attention to hear, understand, and respond.

-Consistency of listening to God isn’t a skill that is gained in a day, but built over time.
+Hearing God isn’t a skill that is developed in a day–it is built over time.

 Truth #4: Listening begins with God.